jgbarbosa/vis/docs/intro_to_linux/intro_to_linux_02.md

 ## Looking and Moving Around

 On a Windows or Mac desktop, our present location determines what files and folders we can access.
 I can "see" my present location visually with the help of the graphic interface - I could be looking at my Desktop, or the contents of a folder, for example.
 In a Linux command-line interface, we lack the same visual queues to tell us what our location is.
 Instead, we use a command - `pwd` (print working directory) - to tell us our present location.
-Try executing this command on Maverick:
+Try executing this command on stampede2:

 ```
 $ pwd